//this is the mailchimp popup form //ShareThis code for sharing images

 Adhocracy Culture

-A company with an adhocracy culture puts a higher premium on innovation and adaptability.
-Its employees are always looking to come up with the next big thing, allowing the organization to stay ahead of the curve and the competition.
+A company with an adhocracy culture prioritizes innovation and adaptability.
+Its employees are always looking for the next big thing, allowing the organization to stay ahead of the curve and the competition.

 One distinguishing characteristic of this type of company is that it values individuality.
-It encourages its employees to think outside of the box and not hesitate in bringing any idea to the table.
+It encourages its employees to think outside the box and not hesitate to bring any idea to the table.

-The adhocracy culture makes an organization dynamic and fosters a creative work environment, exposing new opportunities for growth and potential resources to tap into.
-However, this model is inherently risky as new ventures can either succeed or hurt the business.
+Adhocracy culture makes an organization dynamic and fosters a creative work environment, exposing new opportunities for growth and potential resources to tap into.
+However, this model is inherently risky, as new ventures can either succeed or hurt the business.

 Another drawback of this culture type is that it inspires competition instead of collaboration and integration.